Kundalini Yoga in the House of Guru Ram Das

-“Kundalini Yoga is a science which works with the seven chakras, and the arcline and the aura (the Eight Chakra).
+“Kundalini Yoga is a science which works with the seven chakras, the arcline, and the aura (the eighth chakra).
 It works directly on the total energy, and that flow of energy has one simple way: either you sway it or it sways you.
 Either you are above the energy and ride it, or you go below the energy and it rides you.
 That is where Kundalini Yoga fits in : you will learn to ride your energy, to experience it and penetrate any given situation to attain a balance” – Yogi Bhajan

 What is Kundalini Yoga?

-Kundalini is considered to be the most comprehensive of yogas, combining meditation, chanting, prayer, dynamic postures and breathing exercises (pranayama).
+Kundalini is a combination of Shakti and Bhakti yoga, It combines meditation, chanting, prayer, dynamic postures and breathing exercises (pranayama).

 “Kundalini” literally means “the curl of the lock of hair of the beloved”.
 This poetic metaphor alludes to the flow of energy and consciousness that exists within each and every one of us, and enables us to merge with – or “yoke” – the Universal Self.
 Fusing individual and universal consciousness creates a divine union, called “yoga.”